 - Complete the Petition for Late Withdrawal.

 - A written personal statement of hardship.
-The written personal statement of hardship should explain how and/or why the non-academic emergency impacted studies.
-It is essential that the student gives accurate details about the circumstances surrounding the hardship.
+The written personal statement should explain how and/or why the non-academic emergency impacted studies.
+It is essential that the student gives accurate details about the circumstances.
 For instance, students should provide date(s) of the emergency.
 They should also give an account of how the situation specifically prevented the completion of coursework and why the student could not drop before the published last date to drop/withdraw.

 - Attach supporting documentation: